codingforeveryone/READMEs/JavaScript/regular-expressions-beginners-guide.md

 ### Further Character Classes

 Note that unless the "/g" flag is passed, the match of the regular expression is the first possible matching string.
-For more on "\g", see [*Modifiers*](#modifiers) below.
+For more on "/g", see [*Modifiers*](#modifiers) below.

 | Symbol | Description                                                                            | Example                                |
 |--------|----------------------------------------------------------------------------------------|----------------------------------------|